Matt Miller's Scouting Notebook: Behind the Scenes of the 2019 NFL Draft

 According to sources in the team's scouting and coaching staff, the two aren't in lock step as far as the vision of the offseason and the future of the franchise.
 The coach, Shanahan, wants to scheme and develop players while not being bothered with the player evaluation process, but more and more he finds himself involved while not trusting the decision-making of Lynch—a former media analyst after his Hall of Fame playing days but not someone with a scouting background.

-The 49ers signed both Lynch and Shanahan to five-year contracts when they were hired before the 2017 season.
-With three years left and a team that's been stuck in neutral ever since, a power struggle could be coming with Lynch and chief deputy Adam Peters on the outs, and Shanahan looking for his own personnel man to run the draft and free agency.
+The 49ers signed both Lynch and Shanahan to six-year contracts when they were hired before the 2017 season.
+With four years left and a team that's been stuck in neutral ever since, a power struggle could be coming with Lynch and chief deputy Adam Peters on the outs, and Shanahan looking for his own personnel man to run the draft and free agency.

 Teams Drafted Not to Lose